NVIDIA/framework-reproducibility/README.md

 The TensorFlow project includes [detailed instructions][3] for installing TensorFlow with GPU support.

-### NVIDIA NGC TensorFlow Containers
+### NVIDIA GPU Cloud (NGC) TensorFlow Docker Images

-NGC TensorFlow containers, starting with version 19.06, implement GPU-deterministic op functionality.
+NGC TensorFlow Docker images, starting with version 19.06, implement GPU-deterministic op functionality.
 Version 19.12 also implements [multi-algorithm deterministic cuDNN convolutions][1003], which solves the problem of some layer configurations causing an exception to be thrown with the